Hill30/NGScroller/README.md

 Some of the properties offered by the adapater can also be accessed directly from the directive by using matching attributes.
 The syntax for such attributes allows for providing a name under which the appropariate value will be placed on the scope associated with the viewport.
 If the viewport is the window, the value will be placed on the $rootScope.
 Below is a list of such attributes:

 * **is-loading - name**, optional - a boolean value indicating whether there are any pending load requests will be placed in the member with the said name.
+See also `isLoading` adapter property.
 * **top-visible - name**, optional - a reference to the item currently in the topmost visible position will be placed in the member with the said name.
+See also `topVisible` adapter property.
 * **top-visible-element - name**, optional - a reference to the DOM element currently in the topmost visible position will be placed in the member with the said name.
+See also `topVisibleElement` adapter property.
 * **top-visible-scope - name**, optional - a reference to the scope created for the item currently in the topmost visible position will be placed in the member with the said name.
+See also `topVisibleScope` adapter property.

 ###Data Source
 Data source is an object to be used by the uiScroll directive to access the data.